Suggested links

 There are various side effects of hydrocodone use, especially when not taken as directed by a healthcare provider.

-Short-term effects of hydrocodone include:
+Short-term effects of hydrocodone abuse include:

 • Nausea, vomiting